gavindi/gnoming-profiles/README.md

 # Gnoming Profiles Extension

-A GNOME Shell extension that automatically syncs your gsettings and configuration files to a private GitHub repository with real-time change monitoring, high-performance batch uploading, and intelligent ETag-based polling.
+A GNOME Shell extension that automatically syncs your gsettings and configuration files to a private GitHub repository with real-time change monitoring, high-performance batch uploading, intelligent ETag-based polling, and a modular architecture for enhanced maintainability.

 ## Features